Solutions and Services

 Lori’s creative presentations have been highly successful in legal proceedings, mediations, CLEs, and marketing events.
 She can create from scratch or polish a work-in-progress.
 From simple storytelling to complex animations, Lori creates effective presentations that are easy for the audience to understand.

 Despite the huge leaps in time-saving functions embedded into current-day software, most folks utilize technology much like than they did several years ago.
-Partly because old habits are hard to break but also because they probably have not been properly trained.
+In part because old habits are hard to break but also because folks probably have not been properly trained on the latest technology.
 The right training bridges the gap between what folks currently know and what they need to know and targets their specific tasks as part of their learning process.

 On-boarding New Hires

-On-boarding of new hires often is devoid of the right technology training despite the fact that it is a tool they will use every day, all day.
+On-boarding of new hires often is devoid of thorough technology training despite the fact that employees will use software every day, all day.
 A critical element to getting new hires productive as soon as possible is to provide their technology training the first day they arrive.
 Asking a co-worker to train or support them is unfair to both of them.
-The co-worker is taken away from their own duties and unless that co-worker is a professional trainer, the new hire likely won’t even get the knowledge they need.
+The co-worker is taken away from their own duties and unless that co-worker is a professional trainer, the new hire likely won’t get correct and thorough training.

 In this class, learn how to